 Viet N. Trinh is a doctoral candidate whose fields of specialization include twentieth-century United States history, race and ethnicity, urban history, Asian American history, and African American history.
-His dissertation-in-progress, entitled “Burning All Illusions: Race and Rebellion in the City of Angels, 1965-1992,” narrates racialized peoples’ lives in post-civil rights Los Angeles, uncovering their entangled relationships with respectability politics, with the police, and with each other.
-Trinh’s other academic interests include historical memory, public humanities, oral history, empire, gender, and racial science.
+His dissertation-in-progress, entitled “Burning All Illusions: Race and Rebellion in the City of Angels, 1950-1992,” traces Los Angeles’ racial politics from Chief William H. Parker’s inauguration to the Rodney King Riots.
+In doing so, it uncovers black and Korean Angelenos’ entangled relationships with the police, with respectability politics, and with each other.
+Trinh’s other critical interests include historical memory, public humanities, oral history, empire, gender, and racial science.

-Before moving to New England, Trinh studied History and Creative Writing at the University of California, Riverside.
-He proudly hails from the San Francisco-Oakland Bay Area, where—once upon a time, not long ago—local student-activists forged the groundbreaking academic discipline of critical ethnic studies.
+Before moving to New England, Trinh studied at the University of California, Riverside, where he majored in History and minored in Creative Writing.
+He proudly hails from the San Francisco-Oakland Bay Area, where—once upon a time, not long ago—local college students created the world’s first ethnic studies departments.